Embed pandas DataFrames as images in pdf and markdown files when converting from Jupyter Notebooks

 The conversion process is time consuming as screenshots of each DataFrame will be taken and then embedded into a pdf.
 A new blank tab will open during the processing.
 It will appear as nothing is happening.
 When processing is complete, the document will be downloaded.
 Converting via browser is significantly faster as it uses chromes built-in print-to-pdf capabilities.

 When using this option, the notebook will NOT be executed.
 Make sure to execute the notebook first.

 dataframe_image package and pass the file name of your notebook to the

-The new file(s) will be saved in the same directory where the notebook resides. dataframe_image will automatically find the location of chrome on Windows, macOS, and Linux.
-Set the
+By default, the new file(s) will be saved in the same directory where the notebook resides.

 Release history Release notifications | RSS feed